kotor-speedruns/kotor-speedruns.github.io/kotor2/index.md

 # KotOR II Speedrun Guides

 Welcome to the KotOR II Speedrunning Guides landing page.
-This page is temporary, and will be updated to something much cooler in the future...
+This wiki is currently still being updated

 - [New to KotOR Speedrunning?](#new-to-kotor-speedrunning)
 - [Route Guides](#route-guides)